Prosumma/CoreDataQueryInterface/README.md

 There are several others, but they are likely to be less clear to a reader of your code.
 The difference between the two is that the first one does not have an associated `NSManagedObjectContext` while the second does.
 Read the section below on executing a query to find out how to specify a MOC for the first option.

+## Prerequisites

+In order for an entity to be usable by CDQI, its model class must be a subclass of `NSManagedObject` and implement the very simple `EntityMetadata` protocol:

+    protocol EntityMetadata {
+        static var entityName: String { get }
+    }

+Return the name of the entity in `entityName` and you're off to the races.

 ## Filtering

 Unsurprisingly, the `filter` method is used to filter a query: